syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/gallery-items.md

 # Gallery Items in ##Platform_Name## Ribbon Control

 The Ribbon supports Gallery view which allows users to perform specific actions by displaying a collection of related items, including icons, content, or images.
-You can render the gallery item by setting the [type](../api/ribbon/ribbonItemType/) property to `Gallery` and customize the it by using the [RibbonGallerySettingsModel](../api/ribbon/ribbonGallerySettingsModel/), which provides options such as `groups`, `itemCount`, `popupHeight`, `popupWidth` and more.
+You can render the gallery item by setting the [type](../api/ribbon/ribbonItemType/) property to `Gallery` and customize it by using the [RibbonGallerySettingsModel](../api/ribbon/ribbonGallerySettingsModel/), which provides options such as `groups`, `itemCount`, `popupHeight`, `popupWidth` and more.

 ## Groups